 Are you in a difficult work environment?
 Perhaps you have no work.
 You may be under great financial strain.

 Some are miles from friends and family, feeling isolated and alone.
 Do you find yourself in a too-small house, overrun with toddlers and laundry and more demands than you can ever meet?
 Or maybe your home that was once filled with laughter and activity is now too quiet, too empty.

 Many are experiencing overwhelming sorrow over the loss of a child, spouse, parent, or friend.
 Others are feeling a deep sadness from being in a loveless, cold marriage, feeling lonelier than they ever have.
 Maybe you are a parent paralyzed by fear and grief over a teen or young adult child who is engaging in self-destructive behavior while running hard and fast away from you and God.

 He has purposes for you that He established before the formation of the world.
 He’s growing you and shaping your character.
 He’s preparing you.
 Take a deep breath.
 Take heart.
 Take God at His word.
-He promises to come through for you.
+His promises are true.
+His love for you is everlasting.

 God does not promise to answer all of our questions, but He does promise to bring meaning to our pain and suffering.